Emma Watson Lost It When She Met This Celebrity

 Good thing Julia Roberts wasn't also at the premiere, or Mum really might have freaked out.
 Watson shared that, growing up, her family only owned four VHS tapes, two of which starred Roberts: Pretty Woman and My Best Friend's Wedding, plus Four Weddings and a Funeral and Private Benjamin.

 According to Watson, who turns 27 next month, "Julia Roberts is Hollywood for me."
-She credited the Oscar winner with helping her realise that it'd "be cool" to act.
+She credited the Oscar winner with helping her realize that it'd "be cool" to act.

 A gazillion fans are ever so thankful.